awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-connect-hoursofoperation.md

 ### Ref<a name="aws-resource-connect-hoursofoperation-return-values-ref"></a>

-When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the hours of opreration\.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the hours of operation\.
 For example:

 `{ "Ref": "myHoursOfOperation" }`